mkurath/Github-Editor-New-Repository/docs/class2/class2.rst

 Ansible and Docker.

-This lab is to demonstrate how F5 technologies can integrate with the Azure cloyd infrastructure.
+This lab is to demonstrate how F5 technologies can integrate with the Azure cloud infrastructure.
 Lab 1 uses a manual process to build an application environment.
 Labs 2 and 3 use ansible to automate the entire process.

 .. toctree::